This post contains an affiliate link

-If you are bored of Jumunjin, you can also visit the neighbour city Gangneung.
+If you are bored with Jumunjin, you can also visit the neighbor city Gangneung.
 There you will find loads of tourist attractions, go shopping or partying.

-English language it not very spread out yet, and lots of things are only in Korean.
+English language is not very spread out yet, and lots of things are only in Korean.
 However, the owner Damien is very well connected with everyone there and happy to help out always.

 Thanks to him we were able to surf and kayak for free, went to a South Korean housewarming party, got a discount on fishing gear and much more.
 He is super generous and helpful.

-TIP: Download the google translator app and download Korean language and your native one, so you have them available offline.
+TIP: Download the Google Translator App and download the Korean language and your native one, so you have them available offline.
 When in the supermarket, just use the camera function and scan the product for a translation.

 Volunteer Work in South Korea: Daily Tasks

-During our volunteer work in South Korea we had to work 4h per day.
-The first hour was for cleaning everything, including kitchen, toilets, rooms and common area.
+During our volunteer work in South Korea, we had to work 4h per day.
+The first hour was for cleaning everything, including kitchen, toilets, rooms and common areas.